slarrauri/slarrauri/README.md

 ### Hi there 👋

-Sebastian Larrauri Here!
+Sebastian Here!

-- 🔭 I’m currently working on Flutter/Dart Apps
+- 🔭 I’m currently contributing in Defiant Wallet.
-- 🌱 I’m currently learning Blockchain, Solidity, DApps,  and Web3.0
+- 🌱 I’m actively collaborating in _Coderio Software Development Company.
-- 🤔 I’m looking for help with The [Flutter Developers Guide](https://github.com/slarrauri/flutter-developers-guide)
+- 🤔 I’m looking for 42 Awesome Software.
-- 📫 How to reach me: @Slarrauri slarrauri@gmail.com
+- ⚡ Fun fact: I'm Fan of the Birra, Zambayonny and The Hitchhikers Guide To The Galaxy (Best story ever)
-- ⚡ Fun fact: Fan of the Birra!
+- ❤️ Love Tech Industry!
-- ❤️ Love Tech Industry
+- 💬 Ask me about Tech.
-- 💬 Ask me about Tech Industry, Flutter Dart develompment, BlockChain Development. todo add links
+- 📫 How to reach me: @Slarrauri seba@slarrauri.ar

 <!--
 **slarrauri/slarrauri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.